If you are in emotional distress or having a mental emergency, call 911 or go to your local ER

 Avoidant Restrictive Food Intake Disorder (ARFID)

-Previously known as selective eating disorder, ARFID is a condition where individuals limit the types or amount of food they consume, but unlike anorexia, this disorder is not associated with distorted body image or an intense fear of weight gain.
+Previously known as a selective eating disorder, ARFID is a condition where individuals limit the types or amount of food they consume, but unlike anorexia, this disorder is not associated with distorted body image or an intense fear of weight gain.
 ARFID typically develops during childhood and can significantly interfere with growth and development.

 We Are Here to Help